*originally posted October 12, 2009

 He was just a kid.
 A slight kid, a sweet kid.
-A gay kid.
-But it wasn't just the kid who got noticed on this day eleven years ago, it was his murder that caught us all, gay and straight, off-guard.
+A gay.
+But it wasn't the kid who got noticed on this day seventeen years ago, it was his murder that caught us all, gay and straight, off-guard.

 Matthew Wayne Shepard was a twenty-one year-old college student at the University of Wyoming.
 And he was gay.
 And, for being gay, he was tortured and left to die near Laramie, Wyoming.
 His attack occurred on October 6, but Mathew didn't die until almost a week later.

-Matthew was born in Wyoming, and grew up there.
-He spent his last high school year at The American School in Switzerland.
-After high school, he attended Catawba College and Casper College before he relocated to Denver before becoming a first-year political science major at the University of Wyoming.
+Matthew was born in Wyoming, and grew up there, though he spent his last high school year at The American School in Switzerland.
+After that he returned home to attend Catawba College and Casper College before becoming a first-year political science major at the University of Wyoming.

 He was described by his parents, Judy and Dennis, as "an optimistic and accepting young man [who] had a special gift of relating to almost everyone.
 He was the type of person who was very approachable and always looked to new challenges.
 Matthew had a great passion for equality and always stood up for the acceptance of people's differences."

 But Matthew knew he was gay, and so did many other people.
 And like so many in the LGBT community, he faced physical and verbal abuse all throughout his life, and death.
 In 1995, during a high school trip to Morocco, he was beaten and raped, leaving him withdrawn from friends and family and battling depression and panic attacks.
 But he soldiered on, went back to school and seemed to be coming out of his depression.